 What we like: ease of use, their stylish templates, and their unique site personalization tools.
 Also, in our eyes, Duda is second to none for multilingual websites.

-What they should improve: there is no app store for the easy integration of third-party applications.
+What they should improve: although there is an app store with third-party applications, the available apps are relatively limited.
 Prices are quite steep compared to the competition.

 The Budget Site Builder